Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "Why not get rid of the nanotech?
 We cured a Gaoian of it."

 "Yes, Daar mentioned him.
 As did Second Director Mefli.
-But if we can… I think we would prefer not to."
+But if we can...
+I think we would prefer not to."

 "Even now?"